-Self portraiture found me when I was a teenager; listless and lost while at school and then shy and lonely at a campus university four hundred miles from home.
+Self-portraiture found me when I was a teenager; listless and lost while at school and then shy and lonely at a campus university four hundred miles from home.

 I borrowed a friend’s camera to take serious-faced portraits for Myspace (long before the rise of the ‘selfie’ – or was it?), and later I would go into the woods and prop my camera against a rock to capture myself in the daylight.

-I’m not sure why I initially felt compelled to do this, but I know it had a lot to do with getting something about myself across to someone that I didn’t feel they could see.
+I’m not sure why I initially felt compelled to do this, but I know it had a lot to do with getting something about myself across to someone which I didn’t feel they could see.
 And later it was about being seen by someone who otherwise might never see me again.

-Aged around twenty I began taking tonnes of self portraits indoors, and this became my solace and means of expression through heartbreak and isolation.
+Aged around twenty I began taking tonnes of self-portraits indoors, and this became my solace and means of expression through heartbreak and isolation.
 Sometimes it gave me unbelievable strength and a sense of freedom.

 In these portraits there is a fervour; a longing for understanding and contact; but above all, there is a breaking of silence, and the creation of a record of sorts.